KimhoutSam/airbnb/README.md

 # Adonis Rapid ( preview )
 > an redundent free auth/database/user-management configuration for adonisjs

+> # DO NOT HYPE I DON'T LIKE THAT AND IM APOLOGIZE ABOUT LAST MONTH CAUSE EXAM

 [![npm-image]][npm-url] [![license-image]][license-url] [![typescript-image]][typescript-url]

 A package for auto add authenticated pre-config plus if you using inertia from `eidellev/inertiajs-adonisjs`, i'm handle for you